Sawbill Lake

 Sawbill Lake is a lake in Cook County, Minnesota.
-The closest town to Sawbill Lake is Tofte.
-It is a popular entry point (number 38) to the Boundary Waters Canoe Area Wilderness in the Superior National Forest.
-Sawbill is a nickname of the common merganser duck.
-There is a United States Forest Service cabin, a canoe outfitter, and a campground located at the southern end of the lake.
-During the Great Depression there was a Civilian Conservation Corps camp six miles south of the lake.
+It is located at the end of the Sawbill Trail (County Road 2), 23 miles north of the nearest town of Tofte.
+It is a popular entry point (number 38) to the Boundary Waters Canoe Area Wilderness (BWCAW) in the Superior National Forest.
+There is a United States Forest Service cabin, a canoe outfitter, and a 52-site campground located at the southern end of the lake.
+The lake also features 13 backcountry campsites accessible by non-motorized watercraft with a wilderness permit.